Strong for Oesophagogastric Cancer Surgery (SOCS)

 Outcome

-Due to the success of the project Austin Health has now funded the program as their standard of care.
-The new funding will support a multidisciplinary program of clinical nurse consultant (CNC), anaesthetist, surgeon, dietitian, exercise oncologist, clinical psychologist and nurse-led admin. support to standardise and improve care for patients with oesophagogastric cancer who undergo surgery.
+Due to the success of the project Austin Health has now funded the program as standard of care.
+The new funding supports a multidisciplinary program of clinical nurse consultant (CNC), anaesthetist, surgeon, dietitian, exercise oncologist, clinical psychologist and administration support to standardise and improve care for patients with oesophagogastric cancer who undergo surgery.

 Contact